Legay Jaiah, Priscilla

 Priscilla focused on vocational training skills for youth, women and men for substantiality and empowerment.
 She described her work as “one of the greatest ministries of my missionary service.
 It has great impact on me, but it has challenges.

-“The difficult part of our mission was working with the refugees,” Priscilla shares.
-The Buduburam United Methodist Church is located at the Liberian Refugee Camp at Buduburam, “a community where life is a struggle.
-There is a high risk of substance abuse, poor sanitation, and no economic means.
-The people had no hope of returning to [the place] they once knew as home.”
-In the face of this, she says, “our ministry was directed towards women, children and youth as our highest priority – we fought to rebuild a community of trust, hope, love and empowerment.
+“The difficult part of our mission was working with the refugees,” she said.
+“Life is a struggle, [with] high risk of substance abuse and poor sanitation, and no economic means.
+The people had no hope of returning to [the place] they once knew as home.
+We fought to rebuild a community of trust, hope, love and empowerment.”

-A native of Liberia, Priscilla learned to share her faith as a child, working with her mother in villages as a Sunday school teacher, youth worker, and choir member.
-She shares, “during my seven years of pastoring, I always felt the responsibility of meeting the spiritual, physical, and emotional needs of children, women, and the less fortunate in society.”
-She believes that the global church can “share the Gospel of Jesus Christ with people who are victims of structural sin [and] bring freedom, justice and peace to God’s children here on earth.”
+A native of Liberia, Priscilla learned to share her faith as a child, working with her mother in villages as a Sunday school teacher, youth worker and choir member.
+She believes that the global church can “share the gospel of Jesus Christ [and] bring freedom, justice and peace to God’s children here on earth.”

 Priscilla holds three academic degrees: Bachelor of Arts, Gbarnga School of Theology in Liberia; Master’s in social work, Clark Atlanta University; and Master of Divinity, Interdenominational Theological Center in Atlanta.

 She is married to James N. Gilayeneh Sr., a circuit court retired judge.
 They have two adopted children and several grown children.